xunilrj/sandbox/sources/rust/generational_index/Readme.md

     |                            ^^^ value borrowed here after move
 ```

-We could derive Copy trait for the index here, but would allow a use that we want to avoid.
+We could derive Copy trait for the index, as the compiler suggest, but this would allow a use that we want to avoid.

 On the other side, we need to share these indices.
 So we will derive Clone instead.

 ```rust
 #[derive(Copy)]